Social Media: Getting Started

 Although we tend to think of social media as more spontaneous, there is significant planning and content strategy that should be used to manage every single account associated with the Manhattan College brand.

 If you are one department or organization, consolidation is key; creating fewer accounts per channel (Facebook, Twitter, Instagram) is preferred.
 Try partnering with other organizations that share your mission and audiences.
 Not only will this help you build a larger audience, you'll also have more content to post!
-Once you've chosen which channel and are planning each post on, consider the following:

 - Why are we posting this?
 How does it align with the strategy and brand/mission of Manhattan College?